 Why it works: GR reads lower due to lower radioactivity of Th, K and U. Resistivity responds to non conducive hydrocarbon, giving higher resistivity.
 Density gives lower bulk density due to lower gas density.
 Neutron reads low apparent low porosity in gas zone due to lower neutron-hydrogen interactions in gas as compared to neutron-hydrogen interactions in water.

-So, there you go - the six Ko Ko Rules in well log interpretation.
+So, there you have it—the six Ko Ko Rules that guide well log interpretation.